squeek502/VeganOption/README.md

 #### Egg Replacers (egg)

 - Apples can be crafted into Apple Sauce (Apple + Bowl)
-- Potatoes can be crafted into Potato Starch (Potato + Weighted Pressure Plate + Water + Bowl)
+- Potatoes can be crafted into Potato Starch (Potato + Piston)
 - Apple Sauce and Potato Starch are 1:1 alternatives to Eggs

 #### Resin (slimeball)